piot/pontoon-c/README.md

 Simplified consensus algorithm.
 Inspired by algorithms like Raft, Paxos and Bully.

-A node can either be a Supporter, Candidate or Leader.
+A citizen can either be a Supporter, Candidate or Leader.

-The leader sends frequent heartbeats to all other nodes in the session.
+The leader sends heart beats to all citizen at regular intervals.

-If a node hasn't heard from the leader in a while, it proclaims itself as a candidate for a new term and sends out an election request to vote for them.
+If a supporter hasn't heard from the leader in a while, it proclaims itself as a candidate for a new term and sends out an election request to all other citizens to vote for them.

-A node receiving an election request from a candidate, votes yes or no. It votes yes only if the proclaimed candidate have the same, or very close, to their own knowledge.
-The node is also only allowed to vote for one candidate in each term, so if it has already put in a ballot for this term, it has to vote no even if the candidate was worthy.
+A citizen receiving an election request from a candidate, votes *yes* or *no*.
+It votes yes only if the proclaimed candidate have the same, or very close, to their own knowledge.
+The citizen is also only allowed to vote yes for a single candidate in each election.

-The candidate waits for a yes vote from all nodes.
-If *all* nodes vote yes, the candidate turns itself into a leader.
-If someone votes no or a timeout happens, it goes back to being a supporter.
+The candidate waits for a yes vote from all citizens.
+If *all* citizens vote yes, the candidate turns itself into a leader.
+If someone votes no or has not received all votes within a certain time, the candidate goes back to being a supporter.

 As a candidate, if any newer term is detected, it accepts this fact immediately and steps down to a supporter.

+All timeouts are truly random within a range, to avoid that the same events repeats itself.